fhiso/legacy-format/data-model.md

     between the .`[HEAD]` and the .`[SUBN]` (if there is a .`[SUBN]`), or after the .`[TRLR]`.

+-   Extension types SHOULD resolve to a URI using a `[PRFX]`;
+    if interpreted as a URL, this URI should reference a website describing the meaning of the tag.

+{.ednote} the above bullet is rather vague... clarify what "describing the meaning of the tag" means.

--   Extensions tag names SHOULD
+-   Extensions tag names SHOULD fit one of the following

+    -   begin with a prefix `[A-Za-z0-9]+_` which is matched by a type-2 `[PRFX]` payload
+    -   begin with an underscore (U+005F, `_`)
-    *either* be an existing tag name but in a different context *or* begin with an underscore (U+005F, `_`).
+    -   an existing tag name but in a different context
-    Extension tag names that do not contain an underscore are NOT RECOMMENDED.

-    Extension tag names that contain but do not begin with an underscore are expected to have defined semantics in a future FHISO standard and SHOULD NOT be used except as defined therein.

-{.ednote} The future FHISO standard mentioned was proposed in <http://tech.fhiso.org/cfps/files/cfps37.pdf> sections 6 and 7.
-It has not yet been discussed or developed beyond that proposal.
+    The first of these three options is RECOMMENDED.

 Implementations encountering an unknown extension tag MAY ignore the structure and its substructures.
 It is RECOMMENDED that unknown extensions be preserved in the dataset if feasible,